Abstract.

 in Nepal and elsewhere.
 With the larger Tempo style of vehicle,

-which runs along a fixed route, it is possible to set up a
+which runs along a fixed route, it is possible to set up

-and, if necessary the batteries themselves, can be held separately
+the station and, if necessary the batteries themselves,

-from the vehicles.
-Charging stations can be positioned to
+can be held separately from the vehicles.
+Charging stations

-service more than one route, making an appropriate monetary
+can be positioned to service more than one route, making

-charge for each battery recharge.
-In this way the higher initial
+an appropriate monetary charge for each battery recharge.

-cost of the EV Tempo can be off set by the lower running costs
+be off set by the lower running costs from lower fuel and

-from lower fuel and maintenance costs.
-The charging stations
+maintenance costs.
+The charging stations will also support

-Income for the
+Income for

-and equates to between 1000 to 1500 Rs per day.
-The typical
+kilometre and equates to between 1000 to 1500 Rs per day.

-cost of the EV Tempo is 150,000 Rs plus 120,000 Rs for three
+The typical cost of the EV Tempo is 150,000 Rs plus 120,000

-battery packs.
-An autorickshaw driver earns approximately
+Rs for three battery packs.
+An autorickshaw driver earns

-to show a payback for the vehicle operator of 2 to 3 years
+it is possible to show a payback for the vehicle operator

-and to the charging station owner operator of 3 to 4 years.
+of 3 to 4 years.

 Given the commercial